Non-signaling Assisted Capacity of a Classical Channel with Causal CSIT: Introduction

-As our main contribution we prove (Theorem \ref{thm:NS_capacity}) that $C^{\NS,\ca}(\mN,\mP_S)=\max_{\mP_{X\mid S}}I(X;Y\mid S)$, which coincides with both 1) the classical capacity of a channel with state known by both the transmitter (CSIT) and the receiver (CSIR), and 2) the capacity of a channel with state with NS assistance and non-causal CSIT \cite{Yao_Jafar_CSITTP}.
+As noted in Table \ref{tab:capacity_comparison_full}, we prove (Theorem \ref{thm:NS_capacity}) that $C^{\NS,\ca}(\mN,\mP_{\!S})=\max_{\mP_{\!X\mid S}}I(X;Y\mid S)$, which coincides with both 1) the classical capacity of a channel with state known by both the transmitter (CSIT) and the receiver (CSIR), and 2) the capacity of a channel with state with NS assistance and non-causal CSIT \cite{Yao_Jafar_CSITTP}.
 Evidently under NS assistance, coding with causal CSIT achieves the same capacity as that with non-causal CSIT.
-Borrowing the notion of `virtual teleportation of CSIT' from \cite{Yao_Jafar_CSITTP}, one can view this result as if the future channel state information was teleported backwards in time at the transmitter.
-However, there is a clear distinction between the teleportation in this work and that in \cite{Yao_Jafar_CSITTP}.
+However, there is a clear distinction between the achievability argument in this work and that in \cite{Yao_Jafar_CSITTP}.
 In \cite{Yao_Jafar_CSITTP}, it is shown that the \emph{optimal probability of success} for any finite number of channel uses and any finite message size achieved with non-causal CSIT is equal to that achieved with both non-causal CSIT and CSIR.
-Therefore in \cite{Yao_Jafar_CSITTP} the CSIT was thought of as being `virtually teleported' to the receiver with the measure being the probability of successful decoding (capacity thus follows).
+Therefore in \cite{Yao_Jafar_CSITTP} the CSIT was thought of as being `virtually signaled' to the receiver with the measure being the probability of successful decoding (capacity thus follows).
 However, in this work, we prove (Theorem \ref{thm:Prob}) via an example of a channel with state and causal CSIT, that the NS-assisted optimal probability of success for a fixed message size and a fixed number of channel uses can be strictly improved by CSIR.
-Therefore, the teleportation-in-time analogy from this work should be considered weaker than the teleportation-in-space (from transmitter to receiver) analogy from \cite{Yao_Jafar_CSITTP}.
+Therefore, the NS-assisted coding schemes with \emph{causal CSIT} in this work are necessarily strictly weaker in general than those with non-causal CSIT in \cite{Yao_Jafar_CSITTP}.
+Finally, if CSIT is strictly causal, then we show (Theorem \ref{thm:strictly_causal}) that that capacity is the same as with no CSIT and no NS-assistance.